kudobuilder/kudo/keps/0021-kudo-upgrade.md

 #### Failure cases
 - Migration of CRDs fails while in process
+  - Only when manually migrating CRs:
     - Restart of migration must be able to support a started migration
     - Detect an failed migration
     - Continue migrating CRDs
     - Start new version of manager
 - New manager fails to start
   - Only available option here would be to downgrade?
 - Migration of prerequisites fails